Benefit corporation: Benefits

 Benefit corporation laws address concerns held by entrepreneurs who wish to raise growth capital but fear losing control of the social or environmental mission of their business.
 In addition, the laws provide companies the ability to consider factors other than the highest purchase offer at the time of sale, in spite of the ruling on Revlon, Inc. v.
 MacAndrews & Forbes Holdings, Inc. Chartering as a benefit corporation also allows companies to distinguish themselves as businesses with a social conscience, and as one that aspires to a standard they consider higher than profit-maximization for shareholders.
 Yvon Chouinard, founder of Patagonia, has written "Benefit corporation legislation creates the legal framework to enable companies like Patagonia to stay mission-driven through succession, capital raises, and even changes in ownership, by institutionalizing the values, culture, processes, and high standards put in place by founding entrepreneurs."

-Oregon House Bill 3572, signed by the governor of Oregon in July 2023, allows public contracting agencies to award contracts to benefit corporations if the goods and services are not more than 5% higher than the goods and services available from another company.
+Oregon House Bill 3572, signed by the governor of Oregon in July 2023, allows public contracting agencies to award contracts to benefit corporations if the cost of the goods and services is not more than 5% higher than that available from another company.

 Benefit corporation vs. certified benefit corporation

-There is a difference between being filing as a benefit corporation in a state, and being a certified benefit corporation also known as a B Corporation.
+There is a difference between being a benefit corporation in a state, and being a certified benefit corporation also known as a B Corporation.
 B Corporations voluntarily promise to run their firm with social and environmental causes as a concern.
 To receive their certification from B Lab they must score a minimum of 80 out of 200 on a survey called the B impact assessment.
 Next, they will have to pass through an audit process.
 Finally, the firms wishing to remain certified will be required to pay an annual fee to B Lab.
 Furthermore, companies will pledge to incorporate as a benefit corporation before their re-certification.